dspelaez/dspelaez.github.io/_posts/2019-07-23-iowaga_spectrum_reconstruction.md

     fp = 1./Tp
     alpha, beta, g = 8.1E-3, 5./4., 9.8

-    # it could be vectorized!
+    # it should be vectorized!
     S = np.zeros_like(frqs)
     for i, f in enumerate(frqs):
         if f == 0.: